School Programs & Long Term Projects

 Biography

-D. Ahsén:nase Douglas (BA, BEd, OCT) is an oil painter, children's story book author and educator.
-His work is primarily figurative and imbued with subtle emotion.
+D. Ahsén:nase Douglas (BA, BEd, OCT) is an accomplished oil painter, author of children's literature, and educator.
+His artistic focus is primarily on figurative works that convey nuanced emotions.

-The artist’s work explores contemporary Indigenous identity, culture, perspectives and stories through the "figure".
-His paintings can be found within private and public collections across Canada and the United States, as well as Australia.
+The artist's creations delve into contemporary Indigenous identity, culture, perspectives, and narratives through the representation of the human figure.
+His paintings are included in both private and public collections throughout Canada, the United States, and Australia.

-He is self-taught with formal training in art history and visual design, photography, computer science, social science and education.
-As an Indigenous Artist in Residence with the York Region District School Board and Educational Partner with the Toronto District School Board, he has been given the opportunity to share his art, culture and stories with a variety of students of all ages.
+Douglas is a self-taught artist with formal education in art history, visual design, photography, computer science, social science, and education.
+As an Indigenous Artist in Residence with the York Region District School Board and an Educational Partner with the Toronto District School Board, he has had the privilege of sharing his art, culture, and stories with students of various ages.
+Since beginning his work in 2014, it is estimated that he has positively impacted over 10,000 students across YRDSB and TDSB.

-As an artist I feel it's important to give back to the community whenever possible, but as a First Nations artist I believe that it is important to educate the youth of today with authentic knowledge and experiences so that real reconciliation can take place between the Indigenous (Onkwehón:we) and the non-indigenous people of Turtle Island.
+As an artist, I believe it is essential to contribute to the community whenever possible.
+As a First Nations artist, I feel a strong responsibility to educate today's youth with authentic knowledge and experiences, fostering genuine reconciliation between Indigenous (Onkwehón:we) and non-Indigenous peoples of Turtle Island.

 Testimonials